rust-lang/a-mir-formality/book/src/case-study.md

 ## Case study: Implied bounds and perfect derive

 The current code doesn't really model Rust as it is today.
-It actually models Rust extended with support for two new features, "implied bounds" and "perfect derive":
+It actually models Rust extended with support for two new features:
+"implied bounds" and "perfect derive".

+**Implied bounds:**
-* **Implied bounds:** Given `struct Foo<T: Ord>`, can `impl<T> Foo<T> { ... }` just know that `T: Ord`?
+Given `struct Foo<T: Ord>`, can `impl<T> Foo<T> { ... }` just know that `T: Ord`?
-    * (We actually have implied bounds today, but they are limited to supertraits (e.g., `T: Eq => T: PartialEq`), so maybe a better way to describe implied bounds would be *expanded implied bounds*.)
+We actually have implied bounds today, but they are limited to supertraits (e.g., `T: Eq => T: PartialEq`), so maybe a better way to describe implied bounds would be *expanded implied bounds*.

+**Perfect derive:**
-* **Perfect derive:** Given `#[derive(Clone)] struct Foo<T> { x: Rc<T> }`, we "just know" that `impl<T> Clone for Foo<T>` works, and that `T: Clone` is not necessary?
+Given `#[derive(Clone)] struct Foo<T> { x: Rc<T> }`,
+we "just know" that `impl<T> Clone for Foo<T>` works, and that `T: Clone` is not necessary?
-    * The idea is that `derive` would generate `impl<T> Clone for Foo<T> where Rc<T>: Clone`.
+The idea is that `derive` would generate `impl<T> Clone for Foo<T> where Rc<T>: Clone`.
 Seems simple, right?
-    * The trick is that we have to extend all trait matching to work like auto-traits does, and accept cycles.
-Consider deriving clone on
+The trick is that we have to extend all trait matching to work like auto-traits does, and accept cycles.
-        * `struct List<T> { value: Rc<T>, next: Option<Rc<List<T>>> }`
+Consider deriving clone on * `struct List<T> { value: Rc<T>, next: Option<Rc<List<T>>> }`.
-        * here you would get `impl<T> Clone for List<T> where Rc<T>: Clone, Option<Rc<List<T>>>: Clone` -- if you try that today, you'll find it is a cycle error.
+Here you would get `impl<T> Clone for List<T> where Rc<T>: Clone, Option<Rc<List<T>>>: Clone`.
+If you try that today, you'll find it is a cycle error.
-    * We are going to refer to this "accept cycles" as coinductive; it's basically the [co-LP formulation by Luke Simon et al.](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.102.9618&rep=rep1&type=pdf) that I referred to earlier.
+We are going to refer to this "accept cycles" as coinductive;
+it's basically the co-LP formulation by [Luke Simon et al.] that I referred to earlier.

 These two features are a bit tricky to integrate because accepting cycles, if you're not careful, can easily lead you into assuming implied bounds that are not true.
 The classic example is this:

 ```rust
 trait Copy { }
 trait Magic: Copy { }
 ```

 Clearly, given these traits, we know that `T: Magic => T: Copy`, right?
 But what about if someone writes this rather tautological impl:

 ```rust
 impl<T: Magic> Magic for T { }
 ```

 If we're not careful, we can use this impl to show that every type implements `Magic` -- and yet there is no `impl Copy` anywhere.
 Something is off!

-The solution to that is based on the scheme that [scalexm](https://github.com/scalexm) invented for Chalk; I've tweaked it somewhat by integrating it a bit more deeply into the "core logic", which simplifies the predicates that we need.
+The solution to that is based on the scheme that [scalexm](https://github.com/scalexm) invented for Chalk;
+I've tweaked it somewhat by integrating it a bit more deeply into the "core logic", which simplifies the predicates that we need.
 I find I like this formulation better, and it allows us to simplify a few other things too.

 ### Distinguish `HasImpl` and `Implemented`

 The first key part of the system is to distinguish *having an impl* (`HasImpl`) from *being implemented* (`Implemented`).
 The former says that the user wrote an impl.
 The latter says that all the requirements are met to implement the trait, including in particular that all of its where clauses (which includes the supertraits) are satisfied.

 Using the code for impls we saw earlier, the `Magic` impl would generate the following clause: